 As mine dewatering occurs, the groundwater levels in the regional groundwater system are likely to be lowered and may reduce water available to GDEs.
-The intent of this Monitoring Plan is to 1) monitor changes to the regional groundwater system; 2) identify changes to the GDE, and 3) determine if changes are the result of mine related dewatering of the regional groundwater system or other causes such as variability in weather or climate or landscape changes such as landslides and fires.
+The intent of monitoring is to identify changes to the regional groundwater system and identify changes to GDEs.

-The Monitoring Plan identifies locations for monitoring the condition of each GDE and regional groundwater levels between the mine area and each GDE to identify impacts from mining-related drawdown.
-The location and purpose of monitoring each GDE is shown in Table 2.
+The Monitoring Plan identifies monitoring locations, monitoring data types, and mitigation criteria for monitoring the condition of each GDE and regional groundwater levels between the mine area and each GDE to identify impacts from mining-related drawdown and if necessary, initiate mitigation.
+The location and purpose of monitoring for each GDE is shown in Table 2.
 All GDEs and monitoring locations are shown on Figure 2.
 A description of each GDE is provided in Appendix A. The following sections present a generalized description of each of the elements of the Monitoring Plan.